Smith & Wesson M&P 340 Revolver: Reason for CCW Advocates to Go Retro

 Don’t believe me?

-Trendy shooters need training just like the rest of us—arguably more training than those that choose easier-to-master weapons.
+Trendy shooters need training just like the rest of us—arguably more training than those who choose easier-to-master weapons.
 There’s a growing resurgence of people in the present connecting with the past through the products they use, and schools like Tactical Response and Clint Smith’s Thunder Ranch are happy to serve them.

 Mr. Yeager appears to have noticed the trend, and perhaps you have too.
 Maybe you’re eyeing a piece of steel in the gun cabinet in your local gun store.
 If so, you’ve come to the right place.